DspreadOrg/qpos/docs/post-transaction.md

 C6    | Reversal Data             | var
 C7    | PINBLOCK                  | 8

-It's the responsibility of the app to handle the online message string, sending them to the bank( the cardd issuer), and check the bank processing result.
+It's the responsibility of the app to handle the online message string, sending them to the bank (the card issuer), and check the bank processing result.

 The value of tag C2 is the encrypted Online Message, usually the app need to send it to the back end system, along with the tag C0 value.
 The backend system can derive the 3DES key from C0 value, and decrypt the C2 value and get the real online data in plain text format.